dxrcy/phonet-old/README.md

 These formatting tips are not required, but recommended to make the file easier to read.

+1. Specify the mode at the very top of the file
-1. Define all rules at the top of the file
+2. Define all classes at the top of the file
-   - Also define an `any` class, for word generation
+   - Also define an `any` class first, for word generation
-2. Group related rules and tests, using a noted reason
+3. Group related rules and tests, using a noted reason
    - Define rules first, then positive tests, then negative tests
-3. Indent rules and tests under notes or reasons
+4. Indent rules and tests under notes or reasons
    - Rules should use 1 intent, tests use 2

 Eg.